jtumain/cordova-plugin-ionic-webview/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&identifier=104773211)](https://dependabot.com)
 [![npm](https://img.shields.io/npm/v/cordova-plugin-ionic-webview.svg)](https://www.npmjs.com/package/cordova-plugin-ionic-webview)

+# What's different

+This is used in an Ionic 3 project.
+The original version of the Ionic plugin did not detect iPad and the layout of the app on iPad screens was effected as a consequence.
+Updating some code fixed this issue.
+The specific code can be found from this fork: https://github.com/we-are-Joinup/cordova-plugin-ionic-webview/commit/57fc6028ec37c4c8287dfe389bc2806ddfbe0010.

 # Ionic Web View for Cordova

 A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).